 In this program, there’s no figure and no ground.
 There is no negative space.
 An empty institution is never completely empty.
 Instead, it becomes a spatial politic for the throwing of light and shade.

 In sound, how we structure sonic experience can provide models for how we structure community.

 We invite a queering of the spatial politics of the invisible and visible, of the notions of audible and inaudible – a questioning of the question of the one or the other – in order to enter the space opened up by this voluminous negation.

 The world is fucked.
 But, the gallery is empty.
-What will we do now?the voices
+What will we do now?

 From Hobart, Andrew’s art works with the occult and with money, which he feels are much the same thing.